DanielAlbuquerq/The_Simon_Game/README.md

 https://danielalbuquerq.github.io/The_Simon_Game

 ## Project using jQuery and Bootstrap
-## Project from a course and I added Bootstrap in this project to be mobile-first.
+## Project from a course.
+In this project I added many CSS styles, I created a line background image and I inserted Bootstrap in this project to be mobile-first.